vassdoki/darts-x01-scoreboard/README.md

 The user reads the QR code with a mobile phone or tablet.
 This opens the game controller interface in a browser.
 This is the place to enter player names, select game type and start the game.
-The score can be entered here also, or existing throws can be fixed.
+The score can be entered here also, or previous throws can be changed.

 It is easy to connect a throw recognition software to the scoreboard.
 In this case the score is automatically refreshed in the scoreboard and in the game controller.